Daredevil season 3: Development

-At San Diego Comic-Con International 2016, Marvel and Netflix revealed the series had been renewed for a third season, with the expectation that Doug Petrie and Marco Ramirez would return as showrunners from the second season.
+At the 2016 San Diego Comic-Con, Marvel and Netflix revealed the series had been renewed for a third season, with the expectation that Doug Petrie and Marco Ramirez would return as showrunners from the second season.
 In October 2017, it was announced that Erik Oleson would replace Petrie and Ramirez as showrunner for the season.
 The season had yet to be scheduled for release by the end of July 2018, and television critics wondered whether the quality of the season was to blame on this.
 Netflix VP Cindy Holland responded that the scheduling of the various Marvel Netflix series, especially the crossover miniseries The Defenders which required cast members from all of the series to come together, was to blame for the delay, and that the company had no issue with the quality of the season; on the contrary, Holland described the season as "fantastic" and felt it was a "real return to form" for the series.